A BRIEF GUIDE ON CREATING A CHARGEBACK POLICY

 - Make sure that your chargeback is precise and clear to the point.
-If you don’t do so, you don’t really have the awareness of what exactly to proceed with while handling a chargeback.
+If you don’t do so, you don’t really have the awareness of what exactly to proceed with while handling a chargebacks.
 Merchants should definitely ask themselves several questions about their chargeback rates and other factors surrounding it.

 - One more thing to consider seriously while creating a chargeback policy for your business is none other than the KPI.
 If you’re wondering what KPI is, know that KPI stands for Key Performance Indicators, which allows you analyze and asses the performance of your business.